bravecorvus/bigdisk/README.md

 BigDisk does not attempt to implement storage mounting (outside of making the `files` folder available to the application container through volume mount).
 Hence, if the machine running BigDisk Admin UI needs to mount a remote storage mount, it will be your job to use some type of remote mounting protocol (i.e. NFS, Samba, SSHFS) to mount said volume to the `files` folder before starting the application.

 ## TLS Encryption
-This application automatically implement TLS.
+BigDisk does not automatically implement TLS.
 In order to fully secure the application, TLS is highly recommended.
 I will detail a method using [Caddy](https://caddyserver.com/) below.
 [Caddy](https://caddyserver.com/) is a wonderful web server brought to us by [mholt](https://github.com/mholt).
 It is written entirely in Go, and comes with some nifty features to get a fully encrypted website up and running in no time.

 Since Caddy uses Let's Encrypt by default, there are 2 necessary components to run the following configuration: